-Most of the District's core primary care providers have received primary care medical home (PCMH) recognition from various accrediting agencies such as the National Council for Quality Assurance (NCQA) and The Joint Commission.
-In general, the care provided through DC's primary care network is considered to be very high quality.
+Most of the core primary care providers have received primary care medical home (PCMH) recognition from various accrediting agencies such as the National Council for Quality Assurance (NCQA) and The Joint Commission.
+In general there is a very high level of care and quality provided across DC's primary care network.
 Nonetheless, efforts need to be made to ensure that primary care practice sites are implementing evidence-informed strategies and protocols related to patient engagement, behavioral health integration, chronic disease self-management support, and the treatment of chronic disease.